How to Create the Perfect Email Sequence (with templates!)

 Aside from saving you mental time in crafting a new email each time, it will save you physical time because you don’t need to customize every word for every email.
 That being said, if there was a specific part of your conversation you want to mention, that will go a long way.

-Another benefit to creating email sequences is so that you can nurture leads as well as retain customers all with a few simple messages.
+Another benefit to creating email sequences is that you can nurture leads as well as retain customers all with a few simple messages.
 Each message you send helps build trust and increase engagement.

-They’ll not only be more likely to have a conversation with you, but purchase and refer simply by sending helpful communications.
+They’ll not only be more likely to have a conversation with you but purchase and refer simply by sending helpful communications.
 Learn how to create these beneficial sequences next.

 How to perfect your email sequences